What are the governing responsibilities and authority of the NAR Board of Directors?

 Do I have the responsibility to serve on NAR committees?

-You are strongly encouraged to serve on at least one committee.
+You are strongly encouraged to serve on an NAR committee.

-If I am a director, why is it so important that I serve on a committee?
+If I am a director, why is it so important that I serve on an NAR committee?

-Through committee service you share expertise and gain knowledge, which improves your decision-making capabilities at the Board of Directors meetings.
+Through service on an NAR committee you share expertise and gain knowledge, which improves your decision-making capabilities at the Board of Directors meetings.
 It also provides leadership opportunities, which will help you acquire future roles within the Association.

 How do directors receive an appointment to a committee?

 Every effort is made to provide upcoming directors with his/her first choice for a committee assignment.
 If the first choice cannot be accommodated, then the second or third choice is considered.
 In any case, every effort will be made to offer a director a committee appointment as long as the director has adhered to the committee selection process procedures.
-In other words, directors need to submit an application, and they need to do it by the submission deadline in order to receive an appointment.
+In other words, directors need to submit an application before the submission deadline in order to receive an appointment.
+Information about the NAR committee application and selection process is available at NAR.realtor/Committees (note: NAR.realtor Username and Password are required).